Music of Philadelphia: Music venues and institutions

 Philadelphia's diverse ethnic groups have established several organizations that promote their musical styles, including the Asian Arts Initiative and the Latin American Musicians Association (AMLA).
 The AMLA was established by Jesse Bermudez in 1982 in North Philadelphia to promote Latino music and musicians.
 The association runs a Latin School of Arts, which features teachers like Elio Villafranca and Pablo Batista.
-The Italian American Broadcasting Network is based out of Philadelphia and promotes radio stations that broadcast Italian music in southeastern Pennsylvania; the Philadelphia stations that play Italian music include WPHT, WEDO, and WEMG.
-The Painted Bride Art Center is a local organization which promotes alternative and avant garde music, and Crossroads Music is the city's only organization entirely dedicated to presenting musicians with roots in specific cultural traditions from all parts of the world.
+The Italian American Broadcasting Network is in Philadelphia and promotes radio stations that broadcast Italian music in southeastern Pennsylvania; the Philadelphia stations that play Italian music include WPHT, WEDO, and WEMG.
+The Painted Bride Art Center is a local organization that promotes alternative and avant garde music, and Crossroads Music is the city's only organization entirely dedicated to presenting musicians with roots in specific cultural traditions from all parts of the world.

 Other local institutions include the Philadelphia Gay Men's Chorus, founded in 1981, and the Mendelssohn Club, a choral group that dates back to the 19th century.
-The Mendelssohn Club was founded by William Gilchrist, one of the major figures of 19th century music in the city.
+The Mendelssohn Club was founded by William W. Gilchrist, one of the major figures of 19th century music in the city.
 Also of note is the Philadelphia Youth Orchestra, one of the most highly regarded children's groups in the United States, having performed worldwide since forming in 1939.

 A local and highly respected musical novelty is the Wanamaker Organ, located in the Center City Macy's department store at 1300 Market.
 Its organ was built in 1904, designed by organ architect George Ashdown Audsley.
 The organ was so large it required thirteen freight cars to bring it from St. Louis.
 Once in Philadelphia, the organ was made even larger, with additional pipes added—3,000 were added by 1917, and between 1924 and 1930, 10,000 more were added.
 The modern organ has 28,500, ranging from a 32 ft long and 3 in thick pipe made of Oregon sugar pine and a tiny, quarter-inch long pipe.
 Performances on the Wanamaker Organ are given twice a day, Monday through Saturday.